Table of Contents

 - Because unprotected sex is the leading vector for transmission, safe sex is the best prevention method.

-- Avoid illegal drug use requiring needles, or avoid sharing needles.
-Sharing dirty needles is among the top vectors for STD transmission.
+- Avoid illegal drug use requiring needles or avoid sharing needles.
+Sharing dirty needles is among the top methods for STD transmission.

 - Get tested regularly.

 - Ask your health care provider about prevention methods during your next visit.